Asheladia/TraderbotAdvisor/README.md

 #### **Questions to be solved by the end of the project:**

-● what are your findings of the news media's contribution in the stock market volatility over past three-four years?
+● What are your findings of the news media's contribution in the stock market volatility over past three-four years?

-We used several features and academic research to figure out that media plays crucial role in market volatility.
-We redefine sentiment and multivarient to extrect data from news articles to see the affect on future prices of stocks.
+We used several features and academic research to figure out that media context plays a crucial role in market volatility.
+We redefined sentiment and used multivariant analysis to extract data from news articles and identify the effect on the future prices of stocks.

-● Is this a supervised or unsupervised learning task? what are data features and what is the target variable?
+● Is this a supervised or unsupervised learning task?
+What are data features and what is the target variable?
 If unsupervised, what are the data features and what do we hope to find?
- This is supervised learning task since the data is provided with target variable is next day's price .
-Data features include prameters, prices,VIX, Sentiment, Closingprice and Volume.
+ This is considered to be a supervised learning task since the data is provided with target variables as the next day's price .
+Data features include parameters, prices,VIX, Sentiment, Closing price and Volume.

-● How did the Machine learning played role in it?
+● How did the Machine learning play a role in it?
-In deep learning, a convolutional neural network is a class of deep neural networks, most commonly applied to analyzing visual imagery.
-They are also known as shift invariant or space invariant artificial neural networks, based on their shared-weights architecture and translation invariance characteristics.
-We repurposed it to multivarious signal to get readable result in order to incorporate the information from all features and identifies the feature significant to predict the price for next day.
+In deep learning, a Convolutional Neural Network is a class of deep neural networks, most commonly applied to analyzing visual imagery.
+There are also shift invariant or space invariant artificial neural networks, based on their shared-weight architecture and translation invariance characteristics.
+We repurposed the CNN to become a multivarious signal to achieve readable results and produce information from all features and identify the feature significant enough to predict the price for next day.

 ![Fintech_project_2](Images/Stock_Cyborg-Dabbing.png)